Prasadkpd/Eatme-assesment/README.md

 * React App: The client folder contains a React application that serves as the frontend for the EatMe application.

-* Database Migration: Before running the application, make sure to create a database named eatme-assignment and import the provided schema file.
+* Database Migration: Before running the application, make sure to create a database named eatme-assignment and import the provided schema file from `db_script`.
 Update the .env file with your database username and password.

 ### Getting Started
 Database Setup: Create a database named eatme-assignment and import the provided schema file.
 Update the .env file in the root directory with your database username and password.